"Never ever add more water to grout that's become stiff in the bucket. This added water will..."

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-DEAR TIM: I need to tackle a floor tile grout job before my relatives come over for a holiday party.
-I don't know how to grout tile, but feel it's easy.
+DEAR TIM: I need to know how to mix grout.
+I'm about to tackle a floor tile grout job before my relatives come over for a holiday party.
+I don't know mixing grout and how to grout tile, but feel it's easy.

 What type of tile grout should I use for my ceramic floor tile?